Oblarg/docs/CommandRewriteDesignDoc.md

 void scheduleCommands(boolean interruptible, Command... commands);
 ```

-The `interruptible` boolean sets if the command is permitted to be interrupted by a later-scheduled command that needs one of its required `Subsystems`.
+The `interruptible` boolean sets if the command is permitted to be interrupted by a later-scheduled command that needs one of its required `Subsystems` (previously, this was set permanently for a given command - the new implementation is more flexible).
 When a `Command` is scheduled, the `CommandScheduler` first checks to see if its requirements are free.
 If they are, the command is scheduled, its `initialize()` method is run, and its requirements are added to the list of currently-used requirements.
 If its requirements are not all free, it is checked if all of the commands using requirements that it needs have been scheduled as `interruptible`; if they have, all of these commands are interrupted, their requirements are freed, and the command is scheduled as above.
 If not, nothing is done.
 The vararg version of the method simply runs the process repeatedly for multiple commands.

 ##### Registering subsystems/default commands